ehlesp/smallab-k8s-pve-guide/G021 - K3s cluster setup 04 ~ Debian VM configuration.md

     root:!$7$HVw1KYN.qAC.lOMC$zb3vRm1oqqdR.gITdV.Lce9XuTjkv7CZ2z4R7diVsduplK.cAGeByZc1Gk3wfhQA6pzuzls3VT9/GhcjehiX70:20336:0:99999:7:::
     ~~~

 To check that you cannot login with the `root` user, open a noVNC terminal on the VM from the web console and try to login as `root`.
-You'll get a `Login incorrect` message back every time you try.
+You will get a `Login incorrect` message back every time you try.

 ## Configuring the VM with `sysctl`

 Next thing to do is to harden and improve the configuration of the VM with `sysctl` settings, as you did in the chapters [**G012**](G012%20-%20Host%20hardening%2006%20~%20Network%20hardening%20with%20sysctl.md) and [**G015**](G015%20-%20Host%20optimization%2001%20~%20Adjustments%20through%20sysctl.md) for your Proxmox VE host.
-Since your VM is also running a Debian system, the `sysctl` values applied here will be mostly the same as the ones applied to your PVE node.
+Since your VM is also running a Debian system, the `sysctl` values applied here are mostly the same as the ones applied to your PVE node.

 > [!NOTE]
 > **This `sysctl` configuration is kind of generic but oriented to support virtualization and containers, as the Proxmox VE platform does**\
 > In later chapters of this guide, you will have to change some of these settings in the VMs you will use as nodes of your Kubernetes cluster.

-So, as `mgrsys`, `cd` to `/etc/sysctl.d/` and apply the configuration files detailed in the following subsections.
+As `mgrsys`, `cd` to `/etc/sysctl.d/` and apply the configuration files detailed in the following subsections.

 ~~~sh
 $ cd /etc/sysctl.d